-We understand how best to allow you to take advantage of the investment casting process for your component manufacturing needs.
+At Niagara Investment Castings, we understand that a thorough knowledge of the process capabilities and limitations of the investment casting process is key, and we are pleased to provide you with this investment casting design guide to assist you with your specific component manufacturing needs.
 We believe that early involvement and input by our technical staff allows our customers to attain maximum value from our casting process.

 Simply stated … Our goal is to help set you apart from the rest of your competition through partnering with us, because we BOTH benefit through cost saving innovation.